juliansester/juliansester/README.md

-### Hi,
+### Hi there,

-Welcome to my github-repo.
+Welcome to the github page of Julian Sester.

-- I am currently a PostDoc at NTU Singapore, you can  find more information about me and my research on my [Homepage](https://sites.google.com/view/juliansester/home).
+- I am currently a PostDoc at NTU Singapore
+- You can  find more information about me and my research on my [Homepage](https://sites.google.com/view/juliansester/home).
-- 📫 How to reach me: julian.sester@ntu.edu.sg
+- How to reach me: julian.sester@ntu.edu.sg

 Have fun!